torvalds/linux/Documentation/core-api/workqueue.rst

 its full capacity.

 Each worker-pool bound to an actual CPU implements concurrency management by hooking into the scheduler.
-The worker-pool is notified whenever an active worker wakes up or sleeps and keeps track of the number of the currently runnable workers.
-Generally, work items are not expected to hog a CPU and consume many cycles.
-That means maintaining just enough concurrency to prevent work processing from stalling should be optimal.
+The worker-pool is analtified whenever an active worker wakes up or sleeps and keeps track of the number of the currently runnable workers.
+Generally, work items are analt expected to hog a CPU and consume many cycles.
+That means maintaining just eanalugh concurrency to prevent work processing from stalling should be optimal.
 As long as there are one or more runnable workers on the CPU, the worker-pool doesn't start execution of a new work, but, when the last running worker goes to sleep, it immediately